 19.1 EMPLOYEES OF CAMPBELL COLLEGE

-All employees of Campbell College, teaching and non-teaching will be vetted through Access NI.
+All employees of Campbell College, teaching and non-teaching, will be vetted through Access NI.
+All members of our Kindergarten and After-School staff must also be vetted through the HSCT.

 19.2 RECRUITMENT ISSUES